panoramic view of lago di como, tremezzina

 Lago Blu (Blue Lake)

-On the borderline of Italy and Switzerland exists a lake that's fed by a slew of springs that wind between the surrounding ancient larch trees.
-And its name isn't for show—this water is blue.
-Blue enough for the famous 15,000ft-high Mount Cervino (aka the Matterhorn) to vainly look upon its reflection on a daily basis.
+Located on the border of Italy and Switzerland, Lago Blu is fed by a network of springs that wind between the surrounding ancient larch trees.
+Its name isn't for show—this water is very, very blue.
+Blue enough for the famous 15,000-foot-high Mount Cervino (a.k.a. the Matterhorn) to vainly look upon its reflection on a daily basis.

 panoramic view of alpine village lillianes in valle d'aosta

 Seemingly small provinces birth even smaller towns, so it should come as no surprise Lillianes is home to several riverside villages in Valle d'Aosta.
 Both sides of the town are pretty steep—it's in the Alps, after all—making this a sought-after region for skiing, hiking, snowshoeing, and mountain biking.
-Surrounding areas are worth exploring too: forests, waterfalls, numerous medieval castles including the famous Fort Bard… oh, and actual gold mines.
+Surrounding areas are worth exploring, too.
+There you’ll be rewarded with dense forests, roading waterfalls, numerous medieval castles including the famous Fort di Bard, and actual gold mines.

 odle mountains separating the funes valley from the gardena valley